-Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching a movie, when all of a sudden – that distant dreadful sound; drip... drip... drip.
-They turn their head to see the dog licking at a puddle that's steadily forming on the dining room floor.
-Just like that, the mood changes: Worry, stress, and that sinking feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
-Not necessarily – it's the air conditioner of all things.
-This can strike anywhere, from Daytona Beach to Africa, regardless of weather.
+Summer’s coming (we promise) and here’s an often cited scenario with the average homeowner: They’re at home, minding their own business, having a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant terrible sound; drip… drip… drip.
+They turn their head to see the dog licking at a puddle that’s steadily forming on the bathroom floor.
+In a flash: Worry, stress, and that ”oh brother!” feeling.
+What caused the leak?; water heater, leaky toilet, shower, faucet?
+Nope – the central air conditioner is frozen solid.
+This can strike anywhere, from Fort Lauderdale to Africa, regardless of climate.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Daytona Beach area home.
-There are two primary reasons the evaporator coil may freeze:
+When a central air conditioner freezes up, what actually freezes is the condenser unit’s evaporator coil.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Lauderdale area home.
+Usually there are two factors why the evaporator coil may freeze:

 - Lack of sufficient refrigerant

-Either way, the result is that the air conditioner's evaporator coil does not properly transfer heat, and consequently 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C just turned into an old-school icebox.
+Either way, the ending effect is that the air conditioner’s evaporator coil does not properly dissipate heat, and in essence ‘overcools’ itself.
+The net effect of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C has morphed into an old-school icebox.

-- Turn the A/C completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+- Turn the A/C completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 It is important that the A/C system is completely OFF.

-- Check to ensure that the airflow around your system is unrestricted.
-Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and verify that they are not impeded by furniture or drapery.
+- Confirm that there is nothing restricting the airflow to the system.
+Replace the furnace or air handler’s filter as well as any return air filters.
+Open all the registers completely and verify that they are not obstructed by furniture or drapery.

-- Call All American Air Service Experts.
+- Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can turn into an expensive repair.
-When your air conditioner freezes over it can lead to damage to the compressor.
-Replacing your compressor can cost as much as a downpayment on a new system.
-Actually, many homeowners are forced to pick between installing a new system and repairing the old model.
-If you follow the steps above and quickly call a ACE-certified technician, you have better odds of having a less expensive emergency.
+This can become a costly repair.
+When your AC freezes over it can lead to a compressor replacement.
+Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+In fact, many people are forced to pick between installing a new system or repairing the damaged model.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of having a less expensive job.

-Your technician will advise you of the exact cause and how to avoid the issue from happening again.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.
+Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.